MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-known-issues.md

 3. Factor columns may be written as character type.
 4. In a local compute context, duplicate column names are made unique by adding “.”, plus the extensions provided by the user via the duplicateVarExt parameter (for example “Visibility.Origin”).
 In an RxSpark compute context, the “.” is omitted.

-#### Error during Ensembling: "Transform pipeline 0 contains transforms that do not implement IRowToRowMapper"
+### Issue 2: Error during Ensembling: "Transform pipeline 0 contains transforms that do not implement IRowToRowMapper"

 **Applies to: MicrosoftML package > Ensembling**